 It wasn't his first go-around with a major label: Rock was signed to Jive Records, which released his debut, Grits Sandwiches for Breakfast, in 1990.
 Jive specialized in hip-hop acts, and couldn't find an audience for Rock in that market.
 Dropped from the label, he released two independent albums before Lava found him and figured out how to market him.
 With national exposure, his career took off, bringing his bold predictions in this song to fruition.

 The title is a play on the classic James Dean movie Rebel Without A Cause.

-In the chorus, Rock repeats, "I'm going Platinum," meaning the RIAA certification of 1 million album sales in America.
-Rock spread a story that his record company asked him to take out the line, as they thought it was too cocky, but that was likely a hype for his rebel/devil image.
+In the chorus, Rock repeats, "I'm going Platinum," meaning the RIAA certification of one million album sales in America.
+Rock spread a story that his record company asked him to take out the line because they thought it was too cocky, but that was likely a hype for his rebel/devil image.
 Remarkably, the album didn't just go Platinum, but 11x Platinum, selling 11 million copies.
 A tremendous feat, but still less than Matchbox Twenty.

 The main groove on this song was sampled from "Down on the Avenue," a 1976 soul track by Fat Larry's Band.

 Rock's 3' 9" sidekick Joe C. gets a verse on this song, rapping about how he's "got more game than Coleco."
 Joe had a number of medical problems, and died in 2000 at age 26.